New York/New Jersey Miscellany

 landing.

 powerhouse: State and Hicks.
-The cable reached Montague by a long blind conduit on
+The cable reached Montague by a long

 grip: Gillham double-jaw side.